hock/SupplyStudiesSyllabus/syllabus.markdown

 >*  Alberto Toscano and Jeff Kinkle, Cartographies of the Absolute (London: Zero Books, 2015).
 >*  Anna Tsing, "Supply Chains and the Human Condition," _Rethinking Marxism: A Journal of Economics, Culture and Society_ 21, no. 2 (2009).
 >*  Jasper Bernes, "[Logistics, Counterlogistics, and the Communist Propspect](https://endnotes.org.uk/en/jasper-bernes-logistics-counterlogistics-and-the-communist-prospect)," _Endnotes 3: Gender, Race, Class and Other Misfortunes_ (September 2013).
+>*  Stefano Harney and Fred Moten, "Fantasy in the Hold" in _The Undercommons: Fugitive Planning & Black Study_ (Brooklyn: Autonomedia, 2013).
 >*  Brett Neilson, "[Beyond Kulturkritik: Along the Supply Chain of Contemporary Capitalism](http://www.cultureunbound.ep.liu.se/v6/a04/cu14v6a04.pdf)," _Culture Unbound_ 6 (2014): 77–93; and "Five Theses on Understanding Logistics as Power" _Distinktion: Scandinavian Journal of Social Theory_ 13, no. 3 (December 2012) 322–339.
 >*  Martin Heidegger, _The Question Concerning Technology_ (New York: Garland, 1977).